Review: Napa Restaurant at the Chiswick Moran Hotel, W4

 For main course, he chose Venison, while I opted for the “open” Beef Wellington, with a side of creamed cauliflower and wilted spinach.
 Both were cooked beautifully; my dish looked fantastic and the sauce was especially delicious.
 James rated it an 8/10 – which is pretty good for him.

 We were full and trying to be as healthy as possible, so instead of full desserts we decided to share 3 scoops of ice-cream/sorbet.
 There’s a good selection, but we went for vanilla and strawberry ice creams with mixed berry sorbet.
 The vanilla ice cream was absolutely wonderful - creamy, with just the right amount of fresh vanilla, and it calmed down the sharpness of the mixed berry sorbet perfectly.
 We didn’t manage to complete all three, but it was the ideal way to finish our meal.

 So…how do I feel about Napa.
 Foodwise, it was pretty good, and apart from those gritty scallops there is nothing to complain about, we enjoyed every bite.
 The lime green/wood interior is bright, modern and attractive which helps make the large space welcoming.
-I can’t fault it for atmosphere as we expected it to be quiet at this time of year, and rather liked the fact that the tables were well spaced (it’s a pet peeve of mine to be almost knocking elbows with your dining neighbour).
+I can’t fault it for the sterile atmosphere as we expected it to be quiet at this time of year, and rather liked the fact that the tables were well spaced (it’s a pet peeve of mine to be almost knocking elbows with your dining neighbour).
 I think it’s unfortunately always going to suffer a little for being attached to such a huge, 60′s style grey hotel as it may not be the sort of place you’d automatically select, but there’s no reason not to.
 If you’re looking for a reasonably priced, varied menu with a good selection of tasty options, it’s certainly one to try…especially if you’re local.
 Overall, a pleasant and enjoyable meal!